Microsoft Sentinel

 Stage 1: Configure a Logic App in Microsoft Sentinel

-1. Log into the Azure Portal and select Create a resource from the left-side navigation menu.
+1. Log in to the Azure Portal and select Create a resource from the left-side navigation menu.

 1. Search for Logic App in the search bar and tick the Azure services only option to simplify the results.
 Press the Enter key when you are done.